borisgrigorov/CSGO-Discord-rich-presence/README.md

     }
     ```
     Using this values should be fine, but you can use your own.

+    richOutput - something as debug/verbose mode
+    port - it needs to be same as in csgo config file
+    clientId - Discord application client ID
+    host - where to listen on

  4. run `npm install`
  5. run `npm start`